 The Service Administrator shall set up all items due for payment online.
 A list of payments for approval, together with copies of the relevant invoices, shall be sent [by email] to [two] authorised signatories.

-In the prolonged absence of the Service Administrator [an authorised signatory] shall set up any payments due before the return of the Service Administrator.
+In the prolonged absence of the Service Administrator an authorised signatory shall set up any payments due before the return of the Service Administrator.

-Two [councillors who are] authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system.
+Two councillors who are authorised signatories shall check the payment details against the invoices before approving each payment using the online banking system.

 Evidence shall be retained showing which members approved the payment online {and a printout of the transaction confirming that the payment has been made shall be appended to the invoice for audit purposes}.